Switchcrafter/GazeCapture/README.md

 ### Using the models
 The paper [“Towards Hardware-Agnostic Gaze-Trackers”](https://arxiv.org/abs/2010.05123) lists muliple incremental enhancements in Table 2.
 Please choose an appropriate branch based upon the Experimental Variant that you want to try.
-For example, if you want to try Experiment 14, switch to milestones/14 using command `git checkout milestones/14`, go inside the pytorch directory which contains the `main.py` file and use the default settings with appropriate path to the data as listed below-
+For example, if you want to try Experiment 14, switch to milestones/14 using command `git checkout milestones/14`, go inside the directory which contains the `main.py` file and use the default settings with appropriate path to the data as listed below-

 #### Training
 ```
-python main.py --data_path <DestinationDirectoryPath> --reset
+python main.py --data_path <DestinationDirectoryPath> --local_rank <deviceId> --reset
 ```
 ``--reset`` is used to start training from scratch and build a model.
 If you want to resume training from an existing model checkpoint run the command without it.

 #### Validation
 ```
-python main.py --data_path <DestinationDirectoryPath> --validate
+python main.py --data_path <DestinationDirectoryPath> --local_rank <deviceId> --validate
 ```

 #### Testing
 ```
-python main.py --data_path <DestinationDirectoryPath> --test
+python main.py --data_path <DestinationDirectoryPath> --local_rank <deviceId> --test
 ```

 #### Arguments